Team: Huntress EDR

 2. The report is immediately reviewed by a human threat hunter to ensure it is not a false positive (ThreatOps is manned 24/7).

-3. The report is sent ASAP and the host is automatically isolated.
+3. The report is sent ASAP and the host is isolated on send.

 Supported Agent Versions & Operating Systems

-Host Isolation is supported on Huntress Agent Version 0.12.30 and higher.
-If a host is running an older agent version it will not eligible for manual or automated host isolation.
+Host Isolation is supported on Huntress Agent Version 0.13.4 and higher.
+If a host is running an older agent version it not eligible for Self Managed or Huntress Managed host isolation.
+See a list of all of our supported operating systems here: Supported Operating Systems / System Requirements

 Configurations to Watch Out For